-Posts Tagged ‘Lifelong learning’
+Posts Tagged ‘Lifelong learning

-on:As I begin another exciting adventure in online teaching I’ve been reflecting on how my childhood and teenage interests have reemerged in new ways.
+As I begin another exciting adventure in online teaching I’ve been reflecting on how my childhood and teenage interests have reemerged in new ways.
 I had many snail mail pen pals as a teenager and remained in contact with two of them well into adulthood.
 I loved communicating with friends from “far away” and getting to know them.
 I was an early technology adapter and started using email and the Internet early.
 Does anyone remember Pine Mail and Gopher?

 Basketball was another childhood early interest ; I rarely, if ever, missed a high school basketball game and traveled on the boys’ team players’ bus to out of town games as a junior high student. (my father was the bus driver!)
 Now, I never miss a Winona State University mens basketball home game–and watch streaming video of the away games in the comfort of my home computer room!
 Search YouTube for Winona State University Basketball; Select the Cotton Eye Joe link and you’ll see why its so fun.